 application, or you can contact the author of your package directly, and point him at this page.

 Note: This system does not transmit any signals over the air, it just makes use of existing signals that are being transmitted by people calling CQ.
 This approach is different to some other propagation reporting tools, and has the advantage that adding more monitoring stations provides better coverage without consuming any bandwidth.
 Also, you don't need to have an amateur radio license to participate.
 All that is needed is an antenna, a radio and a computer, and you can start monitoring.
 You will need to pick a 'callsign' to send in reports under — pick something with your country prefix on it, such as W/SWL/BOSTON for US, shortwave listener in Boston.

 Many of the monitoring stations like to use this for bragging rights.
 It is also interesting to see how long it takes to spot 100 different countries.

-(A well placed station with a decent antenna can do this within a week of monitoring, but it takes more than a day).
+(A well placed station with a decent antenna can do this within a week of monitoring, but the best systems can do it within a single day).

-The data being gathered also includes more than just PSK spots, though these are in the majority at the moment.
+The data being gathered also includes more than just PSK spots, it include JT65 and FT8 -- with FT8 the overwhelming majority at the moment.

 Digital Master 780

 The reporting client is now integrated into the current version of DM780

 ).
 This makes it a painless operation to install and use.
 There are typically over 100 active monitors